 How HR/Hiring Managers should interview

-Posted almost 6 years ago by Harry SilvesterI thought I’d start this blog with a dictionary definition of the word, job interview.
+Posted about 6 years ago by Harry SilvesterI thought I’d start this blog with a dictionary definition of the word, job interview.

 a formal meeting in which an applicant is asked questions to determine their suitability for a particular job.